-In October, I wrote an article about the many benefits of purchasing items with the help of an interior designer.
+In October, I wrote an article about the many benefits of purchasing items of furniture with the help of an interior designer.
 The benefits are numerous and include wholesale prices, a wider variety of options (including size, color, fabrics, and style), and delivery directly to the designer.
 One of the drawbacks, however, is the amount of time it takes to procure the piece of furniture.
 This is called the lead time.

 Lead time is the length of time it takes to produce an order from the time it is placed to the day it is delivered.
 The lead time will depend on the materials used and how and where it will be made, but will usually take between 6 to 10 weeks.
 This week, I would like to take a look at several of the key factors that contribute to what may seem like a long time.